Top-requested sites to log in to services provided by the state

-Audits review how well Massachusetts state government is using our resources to meet our responsibilities to residents of the Commonwealth and recommend ways to improve performance, reduce inefficiencies, and uncover and prevent fraud.
+Audits review how well Massachusetts state government is using our resources to meet our responsibilities to residents of the Commonwealth and recommend ways to improve performance, and reduce inefficiencies.

-Mandatory public employee online training program and summaries of the conflict of interest law.
+Mandatory online training programs and summaries of the conflict of interest law for public employees

-Complaints may be filed online, by mail, over the phone or in person.
+Conflict of interest or financial disclosure law complaints may be filed online, by mail, by phone, or in person

 If a local government thinks a state law or regulation creates an unfunded mandate on a municipality, it can seek a determination from the Office of the State Auditor (OSA).

 Public records requests (PRR) are similar to Freedom of Information Act requests, but on a state and local level.
 Select the organization you want to make a PRR from.
 If you're looking for personal records, visit the organization's home page.

 The Office of the State Auditor reviews proposals from state agencies seeking to privatize state services to ensure they are in the best interest of Massachusetts taxpayers.